-An Ion is an atom that has more or less electrons than protons or a Neutral Atom, in which they match, and the term State of Ionization is used to characterize this difference, e.g., "missing two electrons".
-The term is also used regarding the degree of ionization of a material (collection of atoms/ions) or simply to state that an atom is ionized.
+An ion is an atom that has more or less electrons than protons or a neutral atom, in which they match, and the term state of ionization (or, more briefly, just ionization) is used to characterize this difference, e.g., "missing two electrons".
+The term is also used regarding the degree to which this is true of a material (collection of atoms/ions, e.g., what percent is ionized and/or how many electrons are missing) or simply to assert that an atom is ionized.

-In astronomy, the following terminology is often used: the chemical symbol followed by I means neutral, II means singly ionized, III for doubly ionized, etc., e.g., CI, CII, CIII for Carbon (C) at these three states of ionization.
-The more common symbol in other sciences is (e.g., for Hydrogen (H)), H+ for singly ionized, H++ for doubly ionized, etc.
+In astronomy, the following terminology is often used: the chemical symbol followed by I means neutral, II means singly ionized, III for doubly ionized, etc., e.g., CI, CII, CIII for carbon at these three states of ionization.
+The more common symbol in other sciences is (e.g., for hydrogen), H+ for singly ionized, H++ for doubly ionized, etc.